 The posteromedial exposure allows direct reduction of posterior and medial fracture fragments.

-The entry point is on the anterior edge of the tibial plateau, missing the menisci, and centered over the medullary canal on the AP view.
+The nail entry point is on the anterior edge of the tibial plateau, missing the menisci, and centered over the medullary canal on the AP view.